adikansGit/modelling-optimization-2018/HeatPumpSizing.md

 ##Purchase cost of the compressor = 1,426,482 USD to 1,542,494 USD

 Overall, we have a total cost for the medium temperature heating system varying from 1,785,797 USD to 1,967,801 USD.
+If we consider the lifetime of the system to be 30 years, and assume a constant interest rate of 8%, the yearly price we pay for the system becomes 158,627 USD to 174,795 USD/year.

-Expressing this as a function of the compressor power gives us C = 423.265xP + 1193225.84 USD.
+Expressing this as a function of the compressor power gives us C = 37.6xP + 105987 USD.

 #####################################